 Not all states require insurance for riding on privately owned land, but many require insurance if you will be riding in state parks or other state-owned land.

-To find out what laws and minimum coverage requirements are pertinent in your state, consult a local independent agent in our network who will be familiar with your state laws.
+To find out what laws and minimum coverage requirements are pertinent in your state, consult a local independent agent who will be familiar with your state laws.

 Without an insurance policy in place to protect you, you could find yourself in financial hardship from high medical costs and litigation.

 You can choose from a variety of coverage options in your side-by-side UTV insurance policy.
 These options may vary by provider, so be sure to review the policy you are considering carefully.

 - Liability coverage: This protects you if you are at fault for an accident while operating your UTV.
 If the accident leads to injuries to your passengers or others, or causes property damage, your liability coverage will provide compensation for bodily injury expenses, lost wages and damage to property for those affected.
 In the event that a covered incident leads a lawsuit, your liability insurance can provide coverage for your legal fees and court costs.

 - Medical cost coverage: With this coverage, if you or any of your covered family members are injured while riding, regardless of fault, you may receive compensation for any corresponding out-of-pocket medical costs.

 - Collision coverage: This is similar to auto collision coverage, and will cover damage to your UTV if you should collide with another vehicle or object, or if your vehicle is damaged in a rollover accident.
 This coverage is often required by lenders if you have financed the purchase of your UTV.